-With the recent advances in CMS sphere, there are many software available in the market today that make creating a basic to high-end website very easy.
+With the recent advances in CMS sphere, there are many software available in the market today that make creating a basic to a high-end website very easy.
 For those who have narrowed the list down to Movable Type and WordPress and are having a hard time choosing between them – this post is going to be extremely useful.

 Movable Type and WordPress are both powerful blogging platforms that have a lot in common.
 Both are easy to use, even easier to customize, and able to create a full-blown website up and running in just a few minutes.
-Let’s delve in deeply in those distinctive features that set Movable type and WordPress apart.
+Let’s delve in deeply into those distinctive features that set Movable type and WordPress apart.

 Movable Type has two pricing plans: Pro and Enterprise.
 The first one is suitable for small and mid-sized companies, while the second one can be used for huge structures.
-WordPress, contrastingly, is totally free of cost, that means that the budget issue is out of the window.
+WordPress, contrastingly, is totally free of cost, which means that the budget issue is out of the window.

-WordPress boasts of its super-easy “five minute installation” – if done right, it usually takes no more than five minutes.
+WordPress boasts of its super-easy “five-minute installation” – if done right, it usually takes no more than five minutes.
 Movable Type doesn’t make the same five minute claim, but it’s still quite an easy process, if everything goes smoothly.

 Ease of Use

 Both solutions provide basically the same set of features, with a few pros and cons here and there.
 Movable Type is considered to be a bit better designed and easier to use.
-However, WordPress offers some features aiming to make the content management significantly easier (e.g. WYSIWYG editor).
+However, WordPress offers some features aiming to make content management significantly easier (e.g. WYSIWYG editor).

 If some basic customization is required – WordPress is the way to go.
 But if you’re going to do more complicated stuff – Movable Type is better suited for the task.

 Movable Type has a robust, ticketed support system for you to get excellent help.
-WordPress is an open source project with no support staff to answer your questions at all hours – however, its active support forum provides a welcoming place to go in case something goes wrong.
+WordPress is an open-source project with no support staff to answer your questions at all hours – however, its active support forum provides a welcoming place to go in case something goes wrong.

 There’s a vast array of plugins available for either Movable Type or WordPress aiming the software do what you want to do.
 However, due to the fact that WordPress is open-source, it is more attractive for programmers and therefore, it’s much easier to find that plugin for WordPress.